konflux-ci/release-service-catalog/tasks/update-ocp-tag/README.md

 |------------|-------------------------------------------------------------------------|----------|---------------|
 | dataPath   | Path to the JSON string of the merged data to use in the data workspace | No       | -             |
 | ocpVersion | OCP version fetched from fbcFragment                                    | No       | -             |

+## Changes in 1.4.1
+* Changed the replace_tag function to only replace the OCP version tag of an index image when the {{ OCP_VERSION }}
+  placeholder is present
+* Added the validateOcpVersion function to check if the index version matches with the version found in the base image

 ## Changes in 1.4.0
 * Updated the base image used in this task